-22.3 If it is impossible to identify a car from its numbers it may be stopped by the Race Director.

-22.4 Each car and driver must adhere to the Promoter's Graphical Charter for each Competition in terms of the decoration of the car, driver overalls, pit garage and Team clothing, as well as the restrictions noted in Article 11.3 k).
+- 22.2 Not in use - 22.3 Not in use - 22.4 If it is impossible to identify a car from its numbers, it may be stopped by the Race Director- - 22.5 Each car and Driver must adhere to the Promoter's Graphical Charter for each Competition in terms of the decoration of the car and Driver overalls, as well as the restrictions noted in Article 11.3 k).
 Any infractions will be reported to the Stewards.
-Please see Appendix 3.

-22.5 Each car and driver must adhere to the Pirelli Graphical Charter issued before the start of the season.
+Please see Appendix 3. - 22.6 Each car and Driver must adhere to the Pirelli Graphical Charter issued before the start of the season.
 Any infractions will be reported to the Stewards.
 Please see Appendix 3.

-23 ADMINISTRATIVE CHECKS
+23. ADMINISTRATIVE CHECKS

-23.1 At each Event, the ASN will check the licences of all Competitors and drivers, who must sign on at the time and place mentioned on the Official Timetable, as well as signing any waivers requested by the ASN and approved by the Promoter.
-All competitors and drivers must have authorisation to compete abroad from their ASN.
+23.1 At each Event, the ASN will check the licences of all Teams and Drivers, who must sign on at the time and place mentioned on the Official Timetable, as well as signing any waivers requested by the ASN and approved by the Promoter.
+All Competitors and drivers must have authorisation to compete abroad from their ASN.
+Any Driver or Team failing to complete their administrative checks during the allotted time will be reported to the Stewards.

-Any driver or Team failing to complete their administrative checks during the allotted time will be reported to the Stewards.
-Any driver or Team who is unable to attend at the given time must inform the Stewards in writing.
+Any Driver or Team who is unable to attend at the given time must inform the Stewards in writing.

-The Organiser will ensure that he has a copy of the licences of all the drivers and Competitors taking part in the Competition.
-The list of Competitors and drivers and cars allowed to take part in the Competition will be published before the start of the Free Practice Session.
+The Organiser will ensure that he has a copy of the licences of all the Drivers and Competitors taking part in the Competition.
+The list of Competitors and Drivers and cars allowed to take part in the Competition will be published before the start of the Free Practice Session.
 Teams and Drivers who are not in compliance with Article 22.5 will not be listed.

-Please note that these procedures may be amended due to the Safety Protocol and in this case, the instructions given in the Protocol or in the Appendix 1 must be followed.
+These procedures may be amended due to the Safety Protocol.
+In this case, the instructions given in the Protocol and/or Appendix 1 must be followed.

-23.2 No Competitor, Driver or other person concerned with an Automobile can be required to sign any waiver or other document unless this requirement is stated in the regulations.

-23.3 During the administrative checks, the Competitors must confirm in writing their Official representative(s) for the Event.
+- 23.2 No Competitor, Driver or other person concerned with an Automobile can be required to sign any waiver or other document unless this requirement is stated in the regulations. - 23.3 During the administrative checks, the Competitors must confirm in writing their Official representative(s) for the Event.

-24 SEAN EDWARDS FOUNDATION TEST
+24. SEAN EDWARDS FOUNDATION TEST

-All drivers taking part in the Fanatec GT2 European Series must complete the Sean Edwards Foundation assessment test before taking part in their first Competition of the season.
-Furthermore, the Stewards may insist that any driver take the test at any point during any event.
+All Drivers taking part in the GT4 European Series must complete the Sean Edwards Foundation assessment test before taking part in their first Competition of the season.
+Furthermore, the Stewards may insist that any Driver take the test at any point during any event.